Human Design Authority Explained

 What is a Human Design Authority?

-What are the 7 Human Design Authorities?
+Are there 7 or 8 Human Design Authorities?

-Emotional Authority (Solar Plexus)
+Emotional Authority

-Emotional Authority is the most common Authority in the Human Design system, held by roughly half the population across multiple types.
-It is anchored in a defined Solar Plexus center, which generates an emotional wave, a continuous cycling through emotional states that color perception and decision-making.
 The foundational instruction for Emotional Authority is to wait through the wave before acting on any significant decision.
 This is not a directive to suppress or manage emotion; it is a recognition that clarity is not available in the emotional now.
 The high of excitement and the low of despair are both unreliable decision-making states for someone with Emotional Authority.
 What the wave eventually produces, when given enough time and exposure to the decision, is something closer to genuine knowing.
 The specific duration varies by person and by decision; the principle is consistent: do not commit from a peak or a trough.

 For those with Emotional Authority, patience is not a character trait to cultivate.
 It is a structural requirement of the design.
 The deeper exploration of what Emotional Authority looks like in practice, including how to navigate the wave in real time and how it interacts with the Sacral in Generators and Manifesting Generators, is covered in the Emotional Authority in Human Design guide.

-Sacral Authority
+Sacral Authority (also called Gut)

 Sacral Authority requires a responding environment to function properly.
 The Sacral responds to what is in front of it rather than generating direction on its own, which is why asking clear, answerable questions matters.
 The challenge for most Sacral types is distinguishing a genuine Sacral response from a conditioned one, where past experience or social pressure has trained the body to respond in ways that do not reflect the actual design.
-A full breakdown of how Sacral response works and how to develop trust in it is available in the Sacral Authority in Human Design post.
+A full breakdown of how Sacral response works and how to develop trust in it is available in the Sacral Authority in Human Design guide.

-Splenic Authority
+Splenic Authority (also called Survival Authority)

-Splenic Authority operates through the Spleen center, which is the center of intuition, survival instinct, and present-moment awareness.
+Splenic Authority operates through the Spleen center (a.k.a Survival center), which is the center of intuition, survival instinct, and present-moment awareness.
 Where Emotional Authority asks for time and Sacral Authority asks for a response mechanism, Splenic Authority asks for nothing at all.
 The knowing is simply there, immediate and quiet, and it does not repeat.
 This is the most time-sensitive Authority in the system: the Splenic signal arrives in the moment and does not linger to be consulted again later.
 If someone with Splenic Authority feels a quiet yes or a clear no and then talks themselves out of it through mental reasoning, they have already overridden the information the design provides.

 The difficulty with Splenic Authority is precisely its subtlety.
 It is easy to dismiss a Splenic signal as a passing feeling, especially in a culture that rewards elaborately reasoned decisions over instinct.
 People with this Authority often describe years of learning to take the quiet knowing seriously, to stop requiring it to justify itself before acting on it.
 The detailed mechanics of how Splenic intuition works and how to distinguish it from anxiety or conditioning are explored in the Splenic Authority in Human Design guide.